Odds are against going from picking beans to running a multi-million-dollar company in a single generation.

-Paul and SDAC continue to break new ground.
-Paul fuels his entrepreneurial spirit by continuing to grow SDAC as a government contractor of excellence while giving back to his family and to the distressed communities of South Florida and Alabama’s Black Belt so near to his heart.
-Today, SDAC employs residents of the economically distressed Selma area and it continues to grow.
-The company is an SBA-certified 8(a) and a VHA-certified Service-Disabled Veteran-Owned Small Business (SDVOSB).
-SDAC’s Florida and Alabama offices are certified as Disadvantaged Business Enterprises (DBEs) and the Alabama office operates in a certified Historically Underutilized Business (HUB) Zone location.
+Morrow and SDAC continue to break new ground.
+Morrow fuels his entrepreneurial spirit by continuing to grow SDAC as a government contractor of excellence while giving back to his family and to his distressed hometowns.
+The company employs dozens of skilled technical, administrative support and executive management personnel throughout Alabama, Florida and other states.
+SDAC is an SBA-certified 8(a) Small Disadvantaged Business and a CVE-verified Service-Disabled Veteran-Owned Small Business (SDVOSB) operating in certified Historically Underutilized Business (HUB) Zone locations, and SDAC’s Florida and Alabama offices each are certified as Disadvantaged Business Enterprises (DBE) and Minority Business Enterprises (MBE) in their respective states.